cran/iemisc/README.md

 ```

+# Help

+With credit due to the `matlab` package, for a complete list of functions and the package DESCRIPTION file, use `R library(help = "iemisc")`

+https://www.r-project.org/help.html | Getting Help with R
+help(shm, package = "iemisc")
+help(package = "iemisc")

 # Examples (see more examples in the vignette and in the function descriptions)

 ```R
 library("iemisc")
 require("stats")

 # 1)
 set.seed(200) # makes the example reproducible